liamtimms/scientific-markdown/general_template.md

 # Introduction {#sec:intro}

+It is a good idea to view this document "raw" format if accessing it on github.com.
 This is a section.
 You can refer to this section using [@sec:intro].
 If you want to cite literature you can do so with a citation [@important_paper].
 Note that tables, sections and figures will all get some prefix in front of them (in labeling, referencing and compiling) but citations are just `@` followed by the label defined in the `.bib` file.

 <!--
 This is a comment.
 It will not appear in compiled versions.